twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 2 Notes.md

 **Firms would like to be beyond the frontier**—at a point like G, where it would be producing 600 sedans and 500 pickups.
 - *points outside the PPF are unattainable with the workers, equipment, materials, and technology currently in use*.
 To be able to produce 600 sedans and 500 pickups, **Tesla would require more resources.**
+- **trade can help a country consume beyond the PPF, but not PRODUCE beyond its PPF**

 > [!Important] Content